 Why I Wanted / Needed to Study

-In 2012 and I wrote this design freelancing tips article.
+I wrote this design freelancing tips article in 2012.
 The post got a lot of positive attention at the time which I was quite happy about.
 But you’ll most likely be able to tell — in the later stages of the article — that I had a long way to go before I felt truly happy with what I was doing, and generally felt a bit lost and lacking guidance.
-That is a whole other story (covered more in the article linked above) but in a nutshell, I was a web designer who had always been striving to be more of a graphic designer.
+That is a whole other story (covered more in the article linked above) but in a nutshell, I was a web designer who had always been trying to be more of a graphic designer.
 I’d spent years trying to do things by myself through self-tuition and still felt miles off where I wanted to be, even though I’d still come a long way.
 I used to find myself visiting university degree shows in awe at the work of people who were considerably younger than me, with me thinking “I could never imagine producing something like that”, even though they would have been lacking the commercial experience that I had.

 Despite being able to both design and code, my skillset throughout most of my career (until 2014) wasn’t particularly specialising in neither design nor development… I was working, what is sometimes referred to in the web industry, as a ‘generalist’.
 I’ve always been more passionate about design than frontend development however.

 Funnily enough I’d actually looked into studying Graphic Design (an MA for that matter) a number of years ago — shortly before going freelance full-time in 2010.
 I emailed the course leaders at a local university with a handful of really small websites I’d designed for a few of my direct clients at the time.
 I sent the email thinking “these guys are gonna be blown away by this shit”… and needless to say, they weren’t.